remuant/Data-Cleansing/README.md

 * Dataset used to link PLZ and Bundesland forked from [here](https://gist.github.com/jbspeakr/4565964).

 * Modified dataset used to link PLZ and Bundesland can be accessed [here](https://gist.github.com/remuant/7c8f759ae4581e0bb24c6f83808d29fb).

+* The information [here](https://www.python-forum.de/viewtopic.php?t=41275) was helpful in terms of creating checks on PLZ data.

 * This README makes use of the template linked [here](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2).